• Skip to main content

 Complaints Committee

-The Complaints Committee, which will investigate and consider this matter, is comprised at a minimum, of three individuals including one public representative.
+The Complaints Committee, which will investigate and consider this matter, is comprised at a minimum, of two members and at least one person who is a public representative.
 Before beginning their work, the Panelists will certify confidentiality and that there is no conflict of interest.

 The Complainant and Respondent are informed as to the Committee’s potential composition and may make written representations regarding potential conflicts of interest.